HR’s Hidden Risk: Why It’s Time to Clean Up Your Employee Data

 2. Improve AI and Analytics Integrity

-Flawed data means flawed models—especially when used for hiring, compensation, or workforce planning.
-Biases and inaccuracies can enter your processes silently.
+Flawed data means flawed models, especially when used for hiring, compensation, or workforce planning.

 Action Tip: Review the data feeding into HR tech tools.
 Is it accurate, current, and necessary?